Table of Contents show

 The Tulip Festival offers a vibrant floral display of 59 unique varieties of 1.5 million bulbs on over 13 acres.
 Location: 1310 Royalwood Drive, Chilliwack

-The Harrison Tulip Festival is on now through May 5, 2024.
+The Harrison Tulip Festival is the largest tulip festival in Canada.
 There are 10 million bulbs planted on 35 acres.
 There are 50 different kinds of tulips to admire, along with more then 15 varieties of double daffodils, and dozens of different types of hyacinths.
 We highly recommend purchasing tickets in advance.
 Online tickets sell out fast and if the parking lot is full, online ticket holders have priority.
+Location: 5039 Lougheed Hwy, Agassiz.

 One of the best things to do in Vancouver in May is to see thedozens of tulip varieties on display at the Harrison Tulip Festival.